Important note for all users:

 ● Your budget: Can you afford it?
 Not only will you have regular rent to pay, you will also need to pay for monthly phone, electricity, food and transport costs.
 You could also potentially have gas, internet and satellite TV charges as well.

 ● Heating and insulation:.
 Consider the heating method you will be using and how much this may cost you.
 Has the property got suitable insulation, ventilation and sunlight?

 ● Location: Make sure you are in a suitable neighbourhood and you are close to public transport routes, supermarkets, and schools

 ● Check how close are you to the University campus and make sure you factor transport costs into your budget.

-● Furnished/unfurnished: Many properties are rented unfurnished.
+● Furnished/unfurnished: Most properties are rented unfurnished.
 You will need to factor this in to your set-up costs.

 ● Tenancy agreement: Read the tenancy agreement carefully and make sure you understand both you and your landlord’s obligations.
 What is the duration of the tenancy agreement?
 Are all the flatmates signing the tenancy agreement?

 ● Flatmates: Choose your flatmates carefully – best of friends can be different people when you actually live with them!

 The majority of landlords of properties around the university area expect tenants to sign a 12-month fixed-term tenancy agreement.
 If you sign into this type of lease, it means you are liable for rental payments for the entire 12 months, whether you are living in the flat or not.

 Expect expenses up front when you first move into your flat, including: